Franz Josef Bucher

-Franz Josef Bucher (17 January 1834 – 6 October 1906) was a Swiss hotels pioneer and magnate.

-Bucher was an energetic entrepreneur who attracted anecdotes reflecting his original and direct approach.
-He is also remembered as a railway pioneer.

-Life
+Franz Josef Bucher (17 January 1834 – 6 October 1906) was a Swiss business magnate, politician and patron who built his wealth in hotels and railroads.
+Bucher established the Bürgenstock hotel complex and was the owner and patron of Europe's largest hotel company in the 19th century.
+At the time of his death, his net worth was estimated at 14 million Swiss Francs (equal to about 160 million Swiss Francs in 2023).
+Between 1886 and 1896, Bucher served as a member of the Cantonal Council of Obwalden.
+He was an energetic entrepreneur who attracted anecdotes reflecting his original and direct approach.

-Early years
+Early life and education

 Bucher was born in Kerns, Obwalden, a small town roughly 22 km (15 miles) south of Lucerne.
 His father, Sébastien Bucher, was a farmer and local councilor.
 The boy attended the school in Kerns and then went on to college in the cantonal capital, Sarnen, a short distance further up the valley to the south.

+Career

 After some years working as a herdsman and farmer he teamed up with Joseph Durrer, his future brother in law to form, in 1864, the business "Bucher & Durrer".
 In 1868, the two of them opened a factory on the edge of Sarnen, at Kägiswil, where they constructed timber flooring, soon moving on to become constructors of timber barns and houses.

 The hotelier

 In 1869/70, "Bucher & Durrer" built their first hotel, the "Sonnenberg-Hotel" in Engelberg.
 They sold it at a profit after a year.
 In 1871, Bucher purchased the lakeside "Trittalp" meadow located on a ridge on the Bürgenstock (mountain).
 Here he built the 220 bed "Grand Hotel Kurhaus", subsequently renamed "Grand Hotel Bürgenstock", which opened in 1873.
 Bucher oversaw the construction himself.
 The luxury hotel was a success, which led to expansion.
 Between 1887 and 1905, the Bürgenstock Hotel grew into a substantial hotel resort-complex.
-In order to improve access to the inherently inaccessible mountaintop hotel, a funicular railway, claimed to be the first electric railway in Switzerland, was opened in 1888.
+To improve access to the inherently inaccessible mountaintop hotel, a funicular railway, claimed to be the first electric railway in Switzerland, was opened in 1888.
 After early technical challenges had been overcome, the funicular became a highly effective tourist magnet.
 The Bürgenstock also featured electric lighting and electric elevators many years before these features became mainstream, and long before public power supplies became the norm.
 Bucher built a hydro-electric generating plant, which came into operation in 1886/87, for the growing complex.
 An additional use for the power supply came with the construction in 1905 of the remarkable Hammetschwand Lift / Elevator, an outdoor device that carries visitors up a vertical distance of more than 100 meters on order to access a look-out position with views across Lake Lucerne.